waprin/waprin.github.io/_posts/2022-12-7-simpest-app-that-makes-money.md

 While I’m excited about the unexplored potential in watchOS apps, I’ve been frustrated by reviewers who reject me because they don’t understand my app.
 For example, I’ve been rejected multiple times because they didn’t find IAP content on the iOS, rather than the reviewer taking the time to understand it’s a watchOS app with an iOS control interface.

 Secondly, there were a lot of complaints about the $20 price point.
 I think it’s a pretty fair deal given that it helps people at real-money poker; the iPhone costs $600+, and the Apple Watch $400+, so clearly, the target audience has money.
 However, people are anchored to low price point in app pricing expectations.
+I do take that feedback with a little grain-of-salt, both because consumers always complain about price, and because my target audience "gets" that my app has a financial ROI.
+But still, if anything I felt I underpriced my product so I was a little annoyed that I got so much pricing pushback.

 Overall, Apple is a risky ecosystem to develop for given that consumers are somewhat cheap with apps, Apple takes 30% plus a $99.99 annual fee, and the App Review process seems fickle, unpredictable, and lacking in reasonable diligence.
 I have vocally complained to Apple about this process, so I’m crossing my fingers they improve it.